mohammadtawfik/aerolearn_ai/docs/generated/index.md

 This function allows core components to be registered with the monitoring system without requiring core to directly import monitoring.

+Protocol: Passes 'state' (not 'status') to dashboard as per service health protocol.
+Always ensures the global SYSTEM_STATUS_TRACKER is updated regardless of provided instances.

 Args:
     component: The component to register for status tracking
     system_status_tracker: Optional status tracker to use, defaults to SYSTEM_STATUS_TRACKER